Join Here | Log In

 Pathogenic bacteria can’t get a grip:

-There is an advantage to being a non-secretor of your blood type — and it is likely this advantage that keeps the non-secretor phenotype so prevalent in the population.
+There is one big advantage to being a non-secretor of your blood type — and it is likely that this advantage keeps the non-secretor phenotype so prevalent in the human population.

 Certain viruses, such as norovirus, use the blood group glycans to attach to cells and enter them for infection.
 Without the blood group glycans in the intestinal mucosa, the viruses cannot attach to the intestinal cell walls and enter the body.